Peaks of the Balkans FAQ

 What is Peaks of the Balkans

 This is the first lengthy hiking trail to traverse the Western Balkans, an area where ancient tracks connect remote regions.
 The epic walk passes through villages, separated by strict borders and fortified by bunkers that were built over two generations when communist regimes controlled Yugoslavia and Albania.
-Winding through meadows, mountain peaks, lakes and woodlands, this is one of the most diverse walking trails in the world.
+Winding through meadows, mountain peaks, lakes, and woodlands, this is one of the most diverse walking trails in the world.
 The views and the trails transform, switching from rocky paths and bare peaks to meadows rich with flowers and plants, where nature has been left to run wild.
-In a stark comparison to Western Europe, here the grass in not cut, and the land is left alone for nature to follow its course.
+In stark comparison to Western Europe, where the grass is not cut, and the land is left alone for nature to follow its course.